singhaman09/invoice-generator/README.md

 ## 🚀 Features
 🔧 Dynamic Invoice Form — Enter client details, items, GST, etc.

+🔧 Firebase — For signup with google.

 👀 Live Invoice Preview — See how your invoice looks in real-time.

 📄 Export to PDF — Download professional invoices as PDF.

 ☁️ Cloud Storage — Upload PDF to Cloudinary and get a public link.

+☁️ Firebase Store — Used store to keep invoice details.

 📦 QR Code Generator — Scan and open the invoice instantly.